library('extraDistr')

 The variates to be used must be of nominal type, because our agent’s background beliefs (represented by the Dirichlet-mixture distribution) are only appropriate for nominal variates.
 In this toy example we simply discard all original non-nominal variates.
 These included some, such as age, that would surely be relevant for this task.
 As a different approach, we could have coarsened each non-nominal variate into three or four range values, so that treating it as nominal would have been an acceptable approximation.

-As an example, note that domain of the \(\mathit{native\_country}\) variate does not include \({\small\verb;Norway;}\) or \({\small\verb;Netherlands;}\).
-Yet it’s extremely likely that there were some native Norwegian or Dutch USA citizens in 1994; maybe too few to have been sampled into the training data.
+As an example, note that domain of the \(\mathit{native\_country}\) variate does not include \({\small\verb;Norway;}\) or \({\small\verb;Sweden;}\).
+Yet it’s extremely likely that there were some native Norwegian or Swedish people in the USA in 1994; maybe too few to have been sampled into the training data.
 Let’s add these two values to the list of domain values, and increase the domain size of \(\mathit{native\_country}\) from 40 to 42.
-The resulting, updated metadata file has already been saved as meta_income_data_example.csv.
+The resulting, updated metadata file has already been saved as meta_income_data_example.csv

 Agent’s parameters \(k_{\text{mi}}, k_{\text{ma}}\)